-Name me 5 smartphone brands you can think of.
+Name 5 smartphone brands you can think of.

 Thought of them already?
 Good.

-Their hard work that went into building their brand awareness.
+Their hard work went into building their brand awareness.

 So, here are 3 reasons why developing a brand awareness strategy is important: